 In the reflection of this course, I realize this whole process can be replaced by an Object Pool.
 Prefabs will be stored in this pool and enable when needed.
 This can avoid the frequent uses of the two functions and save system resources.

-You can download the build from my Mega Drive.
-Run Neon runner.exe to start the game.
+You can download the build of this project from Mega Drive.

-When the character falls outs of the screen/get hit by the laser/can’t keep up with the scrolling screen, the game will be over.
+When the character falls out of the screen, hit the left edge of the screen or hit a laser beam, the game is over.